vmware-tanzu/velero/site/docs/master/install-overview.md

 To see the YAML applied by the `velero install` command, use the `--dry-run -o yaml` arguments.

 For more complex installation needs, use either the generated YAML, or the Helm chart.

+### Installing object storage or volume snapshotter plugins

+`velero install` _will not_ install any object storage or volume snapshotter plugins.
+In order to install these, you must run `velero plugin add <URL of container here>` after running `velero install`.

 ## On-premises